gaycodegal/friendly-js-primer/README.md

 ## *Intermediate* File Manipulation

 JavaScript can open files users provide to a web page and interact with them, including creating new files.
 By default, JavaScript has built in functions supporting the parsing of JSON (JavaScript Object Notation).
+JavaScript can also create permanent or temporary filesystems, which it has more control over.
+This is available via the FileSystem API.

 ### Things to Google

     JavaScript read json file example
     JavaScript read file line by line
+    JavaScript FileSystem API
+    JavaScript read file from input element

 ## *Advanced* Progressive Web Applications